 - Heavier than some lower end tops

-A conversion top worth considering is the JOOLA 15mm conversion top.
+A conversion top worth considering is the JOOLA Conversion Table Tennis top.
 This is our overall top pick for the everyday player who is looking for value as well as decent gameplay.

-As the name suggests, the table thickness of this conversion top is 15mm or ⅝”.
+The table thickness of the JOOLA conversion table tennis top is 15mm or ⅝”.
 This combined with the MDF material, makes for an excellent playing surface that rivals some higher priced indoor tables.
 The table top is screen printed to give the coated surface its finish, creating a consistent ball bounce and good speed.

 JOOLA have paid particular attention to protecting your under table.
 They have applied full EVA foam padding along the entire bottom of the table top.
-The foam padding is approximately ⅛” in thickness and provides excellent coverage and protection.
+The foam padding is approximately ⅛” in thickness and provides excellent coverage and protection for your billiard table.
 This conversion top is on the heavier side weighing 115 lbs, but together with the foam protection, makes the table extremely stable.

 The table separates into two half pieces and it’s recommended that two people assist during setup due to the weight.

 So are there any negatives to this table?
 Well there aren’t a lot.
 If we were being picky, there are two areas you may need to watch out for.
-The first is that if you’re placing the table over your pool table, you may notice some sag towards the centre of the table.
-To help overcome this some folks have added additional foam or MDF underneath to add additional support.
+The first is that if you’re placing the table over your billiard table, you may notice some sag towards the centre of the table.
+To help overcome this some folks have added additional foam pads or MDF underneath to add additional support to the pool table.

 The other is with the net system, which is not the worst but is still poor when compared with regular table nets.
 Overall complaints are centred on the tension string which is used to tighten the net.
 The string can pop out of the notch and is quite thin.
 The net posts also don’t match the quality of the board.